raspberrypilearning/rpf-project-creation-process/en/step_5.md

 - Give images simple names with no spaces, always use a hyphen or an underscore
 - Add images using `![alt text for image](path/of/image)`
+- Use alt text for all images for accessibility
 - In the square brackets enter the alt text
 - In the round brackets enter **images/** then select the image you have added from the dropdown options
 - To change the main banner image name your chosen image **banner.png** and drag and drop it into the images folder, this will change the banner image to the one that you’ve added
+- Videos or Scratch embeds are added in `--- task ---` sections using iframes

 --- /task ---